 It can be useful to read about how someone thinks about, searches for, and books an award so I’ll explain how I went about making this change for my flights.

-What I Had Already Booked and What I Wanted
+What I Had Already Booked vs. What I Wanted

 My original booking was from Bangkok-Frankfurt-Chicago, with the first leg on Thai’s A380 in First Class and the second in United Airlines’ Global First Class cabin.
 It was booked on the old chart for 70K miles one way plus some minor taxes/fees.
 Obviously it was not ideal given I live in Southern California and would be flying UA (not an “aspirational” flight), but when you book about 10 months in advance it’s essentially impossible to book Lufthansa First Class (Lufthansa’s hub is in Frankfurt).
 Fast forward those 10 months, and I’m about a week away from from departure for that flight.